Skip to content

 Answer: Martin Luther, a professor of theology at the University of Wittenberg, in 1517.
 He challenged the Catholic Church’s sale of indulgences, igniting the Protestant Reformation.

-The name is no trouble.
-The detail is.
-Luther never set out to split the Church.
+Luther is the gimme here.
+What he was trying to do is not.
+He never set out to split the Church.
 He wanted an academic debate.
 The 95 Theses were written in Latin and aimed at scholars, not the public square.
 The Reformation was an accident that spiraled past anyone’s control.

 20. How old was Joan of Arc when she was executed?
 (Hard)